maekitalo/bookshop/README.md

     ./configure
     make

 `autoreconf -i` will create the `configure` script, which then checks the system and creates Makefiles. `make` builds the software.
-You will have a process `bookshop` in the src directory.
-To run the software, set up a database, configure the dburl in src/bookshop.conf and run the bookshop process in the src directory.
+You will have a process `bookshop`.
+To run the software, set up a database, configure the dburl in bookshop.conf and run the bookshop process directory.

 Setting up the database
 -----------------------